jflets/Habitize/README.md

 [Logic Map](https://www.figma.com/file/VjMGn71dAh1oFA959Chgv2/Untitled?type=whiteboard&node-id=0%3A1&t=7GxvzogChqdHBwz7-1)

+A logic map was developed to outline the comprehensive functionality and navigation flow of the system.
+This logic map serves as a visual guide, illustrating the logical sequence of actions and connections within the application, ensuring a structured and intuitive user experience.

+I also used [Figma](https://www.figma.com/) to create this.

 ## Wireframes

 [Wireframe](https://www.figma.com/file/R6z2UxOhrRZt2lgCZuNo5l/Habitize?type=design&node-id=0%3A1&mode=design&t=GgmSyiNRLry0qZJB-1)

+Wireframes were created for every significant page, tailored to both mobile and tablet devices.
+These wireframes were designed with the primary goal of ensuring that the website is fully responsive, adapting seamlessly to various device sizes.

+I used [Figma](https://www.figma.com/) for creating the wireframes.
 # Pages

 ## Landing Page
+The Landing Page serves as the initial entry point for users.
+It provides a welcoming introduction to the application, offering a glimpse of what the app is all about and encouraging users to explore further.
+Users can quickly grasp the purpose and appeal of the application from this page.
   ![Landing page](/screenshots/landing-page.gif)
 ## Login Page
+The Login Page offers a secure gateway for registered users to access their accounts.
+Users can log in with their credentials, ensuring their data and habits are kept private.
+This page grants users control over their personalized habit tracking.
   ![Login](/screenshots/login.png)
 ## Signup Page
+The Signup Page allows new users to join the application.
+By creating an account, users can start their habit-tracking journey.
+It offers a straightforward registration process to get them started quickly and effectively.
   ![Signup](/screenshots/signup.png)
 ## Help Page
+The Help Page provides users with essential guidance and support.
+It serves as a valuable resource for understanding how to use the application effectively.
+Users can find answers to their questions, troubleshoot issues, and maximize their experience.
   ![Help Page](/screenshots/help-page.gif)
 ## Dashboard
+The Dashboard is the central hub for users to manage and monitor their habits.
+It offers an at-a-glance overview of their progress and goals.
+Users can easily track and stay motivated to achieve their habits on this page.
   ![Dashboard](/screenshots/dashboard.png)
 ## Add Habits Page
+The Add Habits Page empowers users to set and customize their habits.
+It allows them to define the name, details, tracking frequency, and completion goals for new habits.
+Users can personalize their habit tracking to align with their specific goals and preferences.
   ![Add Habits](/screenshots/add-habit.png)
 ## Edit Habits Page
+The Edit Habits Page enables users to modify and fine-tune their existing habits.
+Users can update habit details, targets, and tracking options as they progress.
+This flexibility supports users in refining their tracking to better fit their evolving needs.
   ![Edit Habits](/screenshots/edit-habit.gif)
 ## View Profile Page
+The View Profile Page allows users to discover and learn more about other users within the community.
+It fosters social interaction and engagement, encouraging users to connect, share experiences, and gain inspiration from others.
   ![View Profile](/screenshots/view-profile.png)
 ## Edit Profile Page
+The Edit Profile Page puts users in control of their personal information.
+They can customize their profile, update their display name, and even change their profile picture.
+This page lets users tailor their public identity within the app to their liking.
   ![Edit Profile](/screenshots/edit-profile.png)

 # Features